Overcome a Job Search Slump with Small Wins

 Why Small Wins Matter in a Job Search Slump

-Small wins might include receiving positive feedback on your resume, successfully connecting with a key contact on LinkedIn, or refining your interview technique.
+Small wins like receiving positive feedback on your resume, successfully connecting with a hiring manager on LinkedIn, or updating your LinkedIn profile so it works for you while you sleep.
 Each of these victories is a sign that you’re making progress, even when it feels slow.
-By focusing on these small wins, you shift your mindset from frustration to forward momentum, which is essential for overcoming a job search.
+By focusing on these small wins, you shift your mindset from frustration to forward momentum, which is essential for overcoming a job search slump.

-Tracking Progress: A Key to Overcoming a Job Search Slump
+Tracking Progress: The Key to Overcoming a Job Search Slump

 In my article, Track Your Progress To Demonstrate Value, I emphasize the importance of keeping a detailed record of your activities.
 This is especially valuable when you’re trying to overcome a job search slump.
 By tracking your daily or weekly job search activities, you can create a clear picture of your progress, even when it feels like no progress is being made.